-All white is out and earthy grounded shades like taupe and gray are in.
+All white is out, and earthy grounded shades like taupe and gray are on-trend.
 Blush is now a neutral – yay!
 For those of you who love color, 2021 is your year.
 The results are in!
-The Pantone 2021 Colors of the Year are Ultimate Gray and Illuminating, which is a bright yellow hue.
-Thinking of repainting your walls as a lockdown project?
-Try this paint quiz to find the perfect hue that’s right for you.
+The Pantone 2021 Colors of the Year are Ultimate Gray and Illuminating, a bright yellow hue.
+Are you thinking of repainting your walls as a lockdown project?
+Try this paint quiz to find the perfect shade that’s right for you.

 If you are not quite ready to commit to painting your walls-here’s some great news!
-Wallpaper is making a comeback, so no need to change your Zoom and team backgrounds ladies!
+Wallpaper is making a Suppose you are not quite ready to commit to painting your walls.
+There’s some great news!
+Wallpaper is making a comeback, so no need to change your Zoom and team backgrounds, ladies!
 Bold, vibrant patterns will be the main focal point of your home office.
-I am loving this English garden inspired floral wallpaper from Caitlin Wilson.
+I love this English garden-inspired floral wallpaper from Caitlin Wilson.

 Caitlin Wilson Design – English Garden Wallpaper